 Incomplete applications will be deemed not submitted.

-Once the application period closes, applicants will be notified within two weeks regarding their acceptance status, as determined by the parallel18 and Engine-4 teams.
+Once the application period closes, applicants will be notified within two weeks regarding their acceptance status, as determined by the parallel18, TTO, and Engine-4 teams.

-We want to ensure that the participants in Challenge to Innovate: NASA Edition are looking to be impactful members of the entrepreneurship ecosystem.
-This means that students have a clear motivation to take advantage of the Program’s resources to creatively commercialize NASA’s patented technology in a manner applicable to Puerto Rico’s current needs.
-Commitment and availability to consistently participate during the ten (10) weeks of Program engagements will determine whether the participant’s motives are clearly aligned with those of the Program.
+We want to ensure that the participants in Challenge to Innovate: NASA Edition are looking to be impactful members of the technology/entrepreneurial ecosystem.
+This means that students have a clear motivation to take advantage of the Program’s resources in order to creatively commercialize NASA’s patented technology in a manner applicable to Puerto Rico’s current needs.
+Commitment and availability to consistently participate during the twelve (12) weeks of Program engagements will determine whether the candidates motives are clearly aligned with those of the Program.

-- Does the candidate demonstrate genuine interest in becoming an active part of the entrepreneurship community?
+- Does the candidate demonstrate genuine interest in becoming an active part of the entrepreneurial community?

 - Will this candidate clearly benefit from and contribute to the community the Program aims to form?

-- Does the candidate have the necessary background to tackle the challenge of commercializing and prototyping based on the provided NASA patents?
+- Does the candidate have the necessary background to tackle the challenge of commercializing and prototyping based on the provided NASA technologies?

 - Has the candidate clearly communicated their personal goals associated with their motivation to participate in the Program?